[amazon_auto_links id="280537"]

 7. Rights that Come Under Domestic Partnerships Law

-Here are some legal rights that are given to unmarried parents who have applied for domestic partnerships: This law doesn’t give the same legal benefits that common-law marriages provide in a few states.
+Here are some legal rights given to unmarried parents who have applied for domestic partnerships: This law doesnโt give the same legal benefits that common-law marriages provide in a few states.
 A marriage license is not needed for domestic partnerships.
-They just have to sign a written agreement to be regarded as ethically married.
+They must sign a written agreement to be regarded as ethically married.

 7.1.
 Rights in Matters of Property Rights

 In California, couples who are married and couples who come under a domestic partnership have joint control over the property.
-Unmarried couples don’t get control over property.
-Either they have to create a joint proprietorship or put their names on it.
+Unmarried couples donโt get control over property.
+They have to create a joint proprietorship or put their names on it.
 Unmarried partners can have joint community property.

 7.2.
 Sharing Finances

-The surviving partner will not be able to claim any credit cards, bank accounts, or any other kind of account of the dead partner.
-The unmarried couple must have control over any financial accounts by creating joint accounts and having joint credit cards.
+The surviving partner cannot claim any credit cards, bank accounts, or any other account of the dead partner.
+The unmarried couple must control any financial accounts by creating and having joint credit cards.

-Usually, divorced couples who were in long-term marriages get high spousal support and financial support; they may also receive social security advantages and retirement benefits.
+Usually, divorced couples in long-term marriages receive high spousal and financial support; they may also receive social security and retirement benefits.

 7.3.
 Parental Rights

-In the case of the cohabitating couple, if they have children and get separated, they have rules to follow for custody.
-A cohabitating couple is different from a married couple when it comes to child custody.
+If a cohabitating couple has children and gets separated, they must follow the rules for custody.
+In terms of child custody, a cohabitating couple is different from a married couple.
 The family court decided that one parent should pay child support.

 8. Where Did Common Law Marriage Come From?